EduMIPS64/edumips64/docs/en/src/index.rst

 configuration dialog, the Dinero frontend dialog, the Manual dialog and command line options.
 The fifth chapter contains some useful examples.

-This manual refers to EduMIPS64 version 0.5.3.
+This manual describes EduMIPS64 version 1.0.

 .. toctree::
    :maxdepth: 2